AdobeDocs/experience-manager-64.en/help/assets/config-dynamic.md

    ![dm-replication-keystore](assets/dm-replication-keystore.png)

-1. Enter a password and confirm the password in the [!UICONTROL Set KeyStore Access Password] dialog box.
+1. Enter a password and confirm the password in the **[!UICONTROL Set KeyStore Access Password]** dialog box.

    >[!NOTE]
    >
    >Remember the password that you enter.
-You will need to enter it again when you configure the Replication Agent later.
+You will need to enter it again when you configure the **[!UICONTROL Replication Agent]** later.

    ![chlimage_1-508](assets/chlimage_1-508.png)

-1. On the **Edit User Settings For dynamic-media-replication** page, expand the **Add Private Key from KeyStore file **area and add the following (see the images that follow):
+1. On the **[!UICONTROL Edit User Settings For dynamic-media-replication]** page, expand the **[!UICONTROL Add Private Key from KeyStore file]** area and add the following (see the images that follow):

-   * In the **New Alias** field, enter the name of an alias that you will later use in the replication configuration; for example, **replication**.
+   * In the **[!UICONTROL New Alias]** field, enter the name of an alias that you will later use in the replication configuration; for example, **replication**.
-   * Tap **KeyStore File**.
-Navigate to the KeyStore file provided to you by Adobe, select it, then tap **Open**.
+   * Tap **[!UICONTROL KeyStore File]**.
+Navigate to the KeyStore file provided to you by Adobe, select it, then tap **[!UICONTROL Open]**.
-   * In the **KeyStore File Password** field, enter the KeyStore File password.
-This is **not** the KeyStore password that you created in Step 5 but is the KeyStore File password Adobe provides in the Welcome email sent to you during provisioning.
+   * In the **[!UICONTROL KeyStore File Password]** field, enter the KeyStore File password.
+This is _not_ the KeyStore password that you created in step 5 but is the KeyStore File password Adobe provides in the Welcome email sent to you during provisioning.
 Contact Adobe Customer Care if you did not receive a KeyStore File password.
-   * In the **Private Key Password** field, enter the private key password (may be the same private key password provided in the previous step).
+   * In the **[!UICONTROL Private Key Password]** field, enter the private key password (may be the same private key password provided in the previous step).
 Adobe provides the private key password in the Welcome email sent to you during provisioning.
 Contact Adobe Customer Care if you did not receive a private key password.
-   * In the **Private Key Alias** field, enter the private key alias.
+   * In the **[!UICONTROL Private Key Alias]** field, enter the private key alias.
 For example, `*companyname*-alias`.
 Adobe provides the private key alias in the Welcome email sent to you during provisioning.
 Contact Adobe Customer Care if you did not receive a private key alias.

    ![edit_settings_fordynamic-media-replication2](assets/edit_settings_fordynamic-media-replication2.png)

-1. Tap **Save & Close** to save your changes to this user.
+1. Tap **[!UICONTROL Save & Close]** to save your changes to this user.

    Next, you need to [configure the replication agent.](#configuring-the-replication-agent)

 ### Configuring the Replication Agent {#configuring-the-replication-agent}

-To configure the replication agent:

 1. In AEM, tap the AEM logo to access the global navigation console, then tap **[!UICONTROL Tools &gt;  Deployment &gt; Replication &gt; Agents on author]**.
 1. On the Agents on author page, tap **[!UICONTROL Dynamic Media Hybrid Image Replication (s7delivery)]**.